sikozonpc/notebase-lite/README.md

 make run
 ```

+The project requires environment variables to be set.
+You can find the list of required variables in the `.envrc.example` file.

 ## Technical

 The project is built just using the standard library and a few essentials (MySQL driver and mux).
 The project is built in a such a way